 A great way to find a suitable babysitter is to use a service such as Childcare.co.uk which is the UK’s largest online community of parents, childcare providers, schools and private tutors.

-I am a member of their service and have used this successfully a couple of times to find good babysitters close to me.
+I have been a member of their service and have used this successfully a couple of times to find good babysitters close to me.

 Basically, their service allows parents to search for local childcare services such as babysitters, registered childminders, nannies, private tutors and nurseries using their postcode search facility.

 This gives you an idea of how close the childcare provider is to your home and you can then read the childcare provider’s individual profile to find out more about them.